-(3) Short-term lease liability includes \$8.4 million for operating leases established as part of the purchase accounting in connection with the acquisition of Bisnode on January 8, 2021.
-In addition, we entered into a new real estate lease agreement in China during the first quarter of 2021 with a short-term lease liability measured at \$0.6 million
+(2) We recognized \$8.4 million for short-term operating leases liability measured on the acquisition date as part of the purchase accounting in connection with the acquisition of Bisnode on January 8, 2021.
+In addition, we entered into a new real estate lease agreement in China during the first quarter of 2021 with a short-term lease liability measured at \$0.6 million.